hyperspy/hyperspy/doc/dev_guide/maintenance.rst

 `dependabot <https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuring-dependabot-version-updates>`_
 in pull requests.

-When updating a third party action, the action have to be pinned using the ``SHA`` of the commit of the updated version and the corresponding code changes will need to be reviewed to verify that it doesn't include malicious code.
+When updating a third party action, the action has to be pinned using the ``SHA`` of the commit of the updated version and the corresponding code changes will need to be reviewed to verify that it doesn't include malicious code.